cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

     $ cjc test.cj --lto=thin
     ```

-2. Compile a static library (`.bc` file) required for `LTO` mode and use it for executable file compilation:
+2. Compile a static library (`.bc` file) required for `LTO` mode and use it to compile an executable file:

     ```shell
     # Generate a static library as a .bc file
     $ cjc pkg.cj --lto=full --output-type=staticlib -o libpkg.bc
-    # Input the .bc file along with the source file to the Cangjie compiler for executable compilation
+    # Compile the executable file with the .bc file and source file
     $ cjc test.cj libpkg.bc --lto=full
     ```